EtwEventWrite/ace-is-chopped/README.md

-# 🐺 KRK - Kernel Rootkit
+# 🐺 KIRK - Charlie Kirks Kernel Rootkit

 **DEEPSEEK ON TOP! 🚀** This is a sophisticated Windows kernel rootkit designed for educational and defensive security research purposes.